 4. Use technology to increase convenience

-Restaurants can use a range of technologies to make the millennial dining experience more convenient.
-More than six in 10 millennial diners said they wanted restaurants to use technology to make ordering and payment easier.
+As these diners drive the adoption of technology to make ordering and payment easier, restaurants can use a range of technologies.
 The National Restaurant Association found that the highest-rated emerging restaurant technologies include tablets for tableside payments, self-service electronic kiosks for ordering, and even wearable technology that notifies servers of guests’ needs.

 Restaurants can also partner with a technology platform like DoorDash to shift away from phone ordering and provide an on-demand delivery experience where millennials can browse your menu, place orders, and track delivery times all our seamless app.